 Description of Swiss Cheese

-Our locally made Amish swiss cheese closely resembles the original Swiss Emmental Cheese, which was originally produced in the Swiss canton of Bern .
-Local Swiss cheese has a distinctive appearance, as the blocks of the cheese are riddled with holes known as “eyes”.
-Swiss cheese is known for its nutty, bittersweet taste.
+Our locally made Amish cheese closely resembles the original Swiss Emmental Cheese, which was originally produced in the Swiss canton of Bern.
+Our local cheese has a distinctive appearance, as the blocks of the cheese are riddled with holes known as “eyes”.
+Swiss is known for its nutty, bittersweet taste.
 In general, the larger the eyes in a Swiss cheese, the more pronounced its flavor; this is because the same conditions that lead to large eyes—longer aging or higher temperatures—also produce a stronger flavor.
-This poses a problem for makers of pre-sliced Swiss cheese.
+This poses a problem for makers of pre-sliced Swiss.
 Cheese with large eyes doesn’t slice well, sometimes coming apart in mechanical slicers.
-This costs time and money and is one reason why US manufacturers usually produce a product less aged and flavorful than the Amish swiss cheese made in North Central Ohio.
+This costs time and money and is one reason why US manufacturers usually produce a product less aged and flavorful than the Amish cheese made in North Central Ohio.

-Swiss cheese pairs very well with numerous wines, but the most popular pairings are Cabernet Sauvignon and Merlot.
+Swiss pairs very well with numerous wines, but the most popular pairings are Cabernet Sauvignon and Merlot.
 Beaujolais and Pinot Noir are also great matches.
-If you prefer white wine, Chardonnay, Riesling, and Sauvignon Blanc pair well with Swiss cheese.
+If you prefer white wine, Chardonnay, Riesling, and Sauvignon Blanc pair well with Swiss.
 And for the beer lover, Swiss cheese goes well with Lager, Pale Ale, and Weiss Beer.